decentralized-identity/credential-schemas/AGENDA.md

     - Clarified name of object items
     - Added nameToDate and addressToDate field to keep history of names
     - Minor wording clarifications
-3. Debrief of Proof of Personhood discussion at IIW and W3C CCG (Kim):
+3. Debrief of Proof of Personhood discussion at IIW and W3C CCG (Kim)
-4. Proof of Age proposal, feedback received at IIW (Otto):
+4. Proof of Age proposal, feedback received at IIW (Otto)
-Other Items
-Updates of "basic person schema" after IIW (Otto) - 10 min :
+5. Updates of "basic person schema" after IIW (Otto)